HEAT STROKE IS AN EMERGENCY!

 HEAT STROKE SYMPTOMS and PREVENTION

 Barbara J. Andrews, TheDogPlace Publisher

-If you suspect your dog is having heatstroke scroll down.
+If you suspect your dog is having heatstroke scroll down now for treatment information.
 Otherwise, let's talk about prevention and note that dogs are more susceptible to heat stroke and sunstroke than humans.

 Here's why.
 Dogs can't sweat like people and horses; open mouth panting is his only way to dissipate heat and keep vital organs functioning.
 High humidity impedes his thermostat.

 On a hot, muggy day, your body is cooled through sweat evaporation.
 Your dog can only pant to dissipate heat and when humidity is high, he has to work even harder.
 Human or canine, the body’s thermostat uses a lot of energy.

 Do you get grouchy when it's oppressively hot?
 Just a little bit peevish?
 So does your dog.
 Dogs must be sainted because they are less likely to be short tempered with family than you are after a "bad day" and a long hot drive home from work.
 Even so, give him some emotional space on "dog days".